Recently, I wrote a news story about the number of registered physicians in Alberta.

 Lethbridge lost 25 physician registrations as the pandemic was starting.
 That’s 1 in 13 physicians.

-If we average all the increases and decreases since the UCP took office, we see a net decrease of 0.23% in Lethbridge, which works out to a loss of 1 registration every 4 quarters, on average.
+If we average all the increases and decreases since the UCP took office, we see a net decrease of 5.14%, which works out to a loss of 1 registration every quarter, on average.

-Over the last 4 quarters, Lethbridge saw 2 quarters with an increase in registrations, but it wasn’t enough to make up for the losses in the other 2.
-If we add them all up, Lethbridge averaged 0.08% fewer registrations per quarter last year.
+Over the last 4 quarter, Lethbridge saw only 1 quarter with an increase in registrations, but it wasn’t enough to make up for the losses in the other 3.
+If we add them all up, Lethbridge averaged 7.91% fewer registrations per quarter last year.

-Let’s compare the first quarter of 2023 with previous first quarters.
+Let’s compare the third quarter of 2022 with previous third quarters.

-The first quarter of 2023 saw the only the second year-over-year decrease in the number of registered physicians of the 7 most recent first quarters.
+The third quarter of 2022 saw the largest year-over-year decrease in the number of registered physicians.